shuckc/shuckc.github.io/content/posts/2021-06-14-fpga-versa-ecp5-board-demo.md

 	...
 	$

-This should produce a huge `demo.svf` programming file ready to send to the device
+This should produce a huge `demo.svf` programming file ready to send to the device.

+Supply the dev board with 12V using the supplied AC adapter and hook up the USB cable.

 Now for the fun part - Windows USB & JTAG flashing.

 WinUSB Driver setup
 ----
-Supply the dev board with 12V using the supplied AC adapter and hook up the USB cable.

 If any FTDI generic drivers are installed, remove them using the ["CDM Uninstaller" tool](http://www.ftdichip.com/Support/Utilities/CDM_Uninst_GUI_Readme.html) and the well known USB VID 0403 PID 6010 combination.